The weak bound state with the non-zero charge density as the LHC 126.5 GeV state: Abstract

 \section{Abstract}

 The self-consistent model of classical field interactions formulated as the counterpart of the quantum electroweak model leads to homogeneous boson ground state solutions in presence of non-zero extended fermionic charge density fluctuations.
 Two different types of electroweak configurations of fields are analyzed.
 The first one has non-zero electric and weak charge fluctuations.
 The second one is electrically uncharged but weakly charged.
 Both types of configurations have two physically interesting solutions which possess masses equal to 126.67 GeV at the value of the scalar fluctuation potential parameter $\lambda$ equal to $\sim 0.0652$.
-The spin zero electrically uncharged droplet formed as a result of the decay of the charged one is interpreted as the $\sim 126.5$ GeV state found in an LHC experiment.
-(The other two configurations correspond to solutions with masses equal to 123.7 GeV and $\lambda$ equal to $\sim 0.0498$.)
+The spin zero electrically uncharged droplet formed as a result of the decay of the charged one is interpreted as the $\sim 126.5$ GeV state found in the Large Hadron Collider (LHC) experiment.
+(The other two configurations correspond to solutions with masses equal to 123.7 GeV and $\lambda$ equal to $\sim 0.0498$ and thus the algebraic mean of the masses of two central solutions, i.e., 126.67 GeV and 123.7 GeV, is equal to 125.185 GeV.)
 The problem of a mass of this kind of droplets will be considered on the basis of the phenomenon of the screening of the fluctuation of charges.
-Their masses are found in the thin wall approximation.\\ (In comparison with the previous version in Sections II.A and V two short supplements are added.
-The first one concerns values of the parameters used in the numerical calculations.
-The second one concerns some flukes, which are visible in the data around the basic observation.
-Also References are improved.) \\ Keywords: self-consistent field theory, physics beyond the Standard Model
+Their masses are found in the thin wall approximation.

 {

 }